 Removable Cover Installation

 After the backwater valve installation process is completed, the valve must be accessible for future inspections.
 This means you’ll need to install a removable cover, which you can reach easily.
 This incurs an additional cost as well as occasionally being an unplanned inconvenience, depending on where it’s located.
 Also, if the backwater valve ever fails to manage the backflow, it can come bubbling up inside the cover and cause it to lift off.
-The installation itself present little in the way of risk, but the cover location could be a hazard for children, pets and of course, your garden.
+The installation itself presents little in the way of risk, but the cover location could be a hazard for children, pets and of course, your garden.

 Some manufacturers stipulate that the nearest branch connection upstream from the backwater valve installation shouldn’t be nearer than 24” because of the risk of flow turbulence.
 This happens when the backflow is strong enough to prevent the gate on the valve from closing.
 Regardless of the type of valve you have installed, prevent this from being an issue by ensuring that your valve is installed at least arm’s length away from the connection.